pingidentity/pingdirectory-go-client/configurationapi/docs/AddPingOneHttpExternalServerRequest.md

 NewAddPingOneHttpExternalServerRequestWithDefaults instantiates a new AddPingOneHttpExternalServerRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetServerName

-`func (o *AddPingOneHttpExternalServerRequest) GetServerName() string`

-GetServerName returns the ServerName field if non-nil, zero value otherwise.

-### GetServerNameOk

-`func (o *AddPingOneHttpExternalServerRequest) GetServerNameOk() (*string, bool)`

-GetServerNameOk returns a tuple with the ServerName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetServerName

-`func (o *AddPingOneHttpExternalServerRequest) SetServerName(v string)`

-SetServerName sets ServerName field to given value.

 ### GetSchemas